DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Hi, I'm Haokun Wang, a PhD student at the University of Texas at Dallas, driven by a passion for exploring the intersection of technology and human interaction.
+I'm conducting research under the advisement of Prof. Jin Ryong Kim.
 My research focuses on haptics, virtual reality (VR), and human-computer interaction (HCI), aiming to enhance immersive experiences and bridge the gap between the physical and digital worlds.